 Father Isadore Dixon, recently retired has been the pastor of Most Holy Rosary Church for 18 years.
 As of July 1, 2007, Most Holy Rosary parish was placed in the capable hands of Parochial Administrator, Reverend Roger A. Soley.
 The other priests in the parish include: Paulist Father John Lynch, a retired professor of canon law at the Catholic University of America who has served at the parish for over 25 years, and Father John Smolko, a retired professor of theology at Catholic University who has served at the parish for 13 years.
 More recently, Father Smolko permanently retired his services at Holy Rosary Parish.

-In 2008, Father Roger A. Soley was officially assigned as pastor of Holy Rosary Parish by Archbishop Donald Wuerl and remained there until July 10, 2019 when he was followed by Rev. Rodolfo Salinas.
+In 2008, Father Roger A. Soley was officially assigned as pastor of Holy Rosary Parish by Archbishop Donald Wuerl and remained there until July 10, 2019 when he was followed by Father Rodolfo (Rudy) Salinas.